Mike Lange should sue:

 Here is what people hate about Crosby:

-If TSN wouldn't have put this piece together, a distraught hockey fan would have.
+wouldn't have put this piece together, a distraught hockey fan would have.

 We'd be worried if Crosby wasn't showing his frustration on the ice.

 Because, face it, he'll never do it when 80 microphones are in his face after every game.

 When are people going to realize that players like A.O., Crosby, Malkin, etc., aren't playing to make friends on the ice?

 Elite players are elite because of a certain drive they have.

 That drive gives them the ability to kill you.